MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-relationship-analytics.md

 6. (Optional) To view similar opportunities, under **Similar opportunities**, toggle to enable **Preview**.

-    By enabling this option, user in your organization can see an improved relationship assistant tab for opportunities.
-The tab displays the analytics along with the suggestions on similar opportunities through AI-driven models that monitor customer relationships by analyzing interactions, patterens, languages, and trends.
+    By enabling this option, users in your organization can see an improved relationship analytics tab for opportunities.
+The tab displays the KPIs along with the suggestions on similar opportunities through AI-driven models that monitor customer relationships by analyzing interactions, patterens, languages, and trends.

     >[!NOTE]
     >- The preview feature is available only for **Opportunity** entity.